-- The appropriate threshold for reviewing expenditure classification is at the component level e.g. Generally if expenditure does not constitute a component it should be considered maintenance.
+- 1. The appropriate threshold for reviewing expenditure classification is at the component level e.g. generally if expenditure does not constitute a component it should be considered maintenance.
 For information on the component levels refer to the individual asset component registers. - 2.
 Consider the materiality of the expenditure (in value and in substance).
 As guidance expenditure < \$700 should to be treated as maintenance expenditure.
-In most instances it is not practical to capitalise expenditure below this level. - Review the expenditure classification table (Refer to table one below) Analyse the expenditure by the classification definitions listed in table one. - Use the following specific examples and guidance for asset categories:
+In most instances it is not practical to capitalise expenditure below this level. - Review the expenditure classification table (table one) Analyse the expenditure by the classification definitions listed in table one. - Use the following specific examples and guidance for asset categories: